Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Goddess Nut Greeting King Tutankhamun (right) and the Opening of the Mouth (left)

 The third tomb I visited at the Valley of the Kings was the tomb of Merenptah.
 Inside the tomb of Merenptah was one of the best examples of Egyptian burial art.
-In the photo below, Merenptah is greeted by Ra, the God of the Sun.
+In the photo below (left), Merenptah is greeted by Ra, the Sun God.
 This relief-style artwork was much different than the burial art that I had seen in some of the other tombs.

 Merenptah and the God Ra Inside the Tomb of Merneptah